 The student's ability to integrate content appropriate for the end of the second year will be assessed through a Second Year Qualifying Examination.
 To be eligible for the Second Year Qualifying Exam, students must have completed the appropriate academic and clinic courses for Year 2 through spring quarter.
 The Second-Year Qualifying Examination will consist of a written exam and a practical exam.
-The practical exam consists of five separate content areas.
+The written exam assumes all Year 1 knowledge with questions focusing on all Year 2 course and clinic content.
+A hard-copy paper format is used for the written exam.
+The practical exam consists of at least 3 skill areas assessed usually over 1 day (sometimes 2 days depending on the number of proctors available).
 A passing grade on the Second Year Qualifying Exam (the written exam and each of the practical exam content areas) is required for advancement to candidacy and progression to the third year of the program.